EleonoraDe/Fourier-type-integrals/README.md

 using the coupled Gaussian rule developed in [1].

 The function quad_fourier_lag.m evaluates the integral of the same functions, by using the generalized Gauss-Laguerre rule.
-Both codes requires the function lagpts.m of the Chebfun open-source software [2].
+Both codes require the function lagpts.m of the Chebfun open-source software [2].

 An example is shown in the script example.m, in which the reference solution is computed by using the code quad_fourier_lag.m.
 All the codes are implemented in Matlab.